Cellebrite: Belarus and Russia

 Cellebrite's UFED program was used to persecute the democratic opposition in Belarus and Russia; Vladimir Putin used the technology against his political opponents for many years.
-In March 2021, after finding out that technology was used in the Lyubov Sobol affair, a Jerusalem activist filed a lawsuit against the company in the Israeli Supreme Court.
+In March 2021, after finding out that technology was used in the Lyubov Sobol affair, a Jerusalem activist filed a lawsuit against the company in the Supreme Court of Israel.
 The company announced the termination of cooperation with Russia and Belarus shortly afterward.
+Nevertheless, in 2023, the phone of Dmitry Ivanov, an anti-war activist, was accessed by the FSB via Cellebrite products.
+In June 2026, Citizen Lab reported that Russian authorities had used Cellebrite forensic tools to access the iPhone of activist Andrey Pivovarov in June 2021, several months after Cellebrite said it had ended its contract with Russian government customers.
+The report said the tools were used to extract and analyze data from messaging apps including WhatsApp, Telegram and Viber, while Cellebrite said any post-March 2021 use in Russia was unauthorized and involved hardware sold before the company cut ties.

 Botswana

 In May 2021, the Committee to Protect Journalists reported that police in Botswana used a UFED device sold by Cellebrite to extract data from the phone of journalist Oratile Dikologang, the digital editor and co-founder of the Botswana People's Daily News website after a senior office ordered that his device be searched for information about "offensive" Facebook posts.

 Brazil

 In March 2021, the Civil Police of Rio de Janeiro State opened an investigation into the mysterious death of 4-year-old Henry Borel.
 The boy's stepfather Jairinho and his mother Monique Medeiros were arrested for obstructing the investigation into the boy's death and were being investigated for homicide.
 Rio de Janeiro police used Cellebrite devices to extract deleted WhatsApp messages between Jairinho, Medeiros, and Henry's nanny, which the department described as "essential technical evidence" for the case.